nnaemekailoh/onprem-airgapped-k8s-platform/README.md

     I would deploy Kubernetes (RKE2) using an Ansible Role and Playbook.
     I have provided a sample Ansible Role in the code_snippet section of this repo, here [ansible_snippet](./code_snippets/infrastructure/ansible/)
   - **Dynamic Inventory:**
-    I would creat a Python script for dynamic inventory generation from the MAAS API.
+    I would create a Python script for dynamic inventory generation from the MAAS API.

       - Control Plane nodes:
-    I would reserve a certain range of IP's from the DHCP pool for the Kubernetes Control Plane nodes
+    I would reserve a range of IP's from the DHCP pool for the Kubernetes Control Plane nodes.
+In this case, the first 5 IP's.
       - Worker nodes
     The rest can be used for the Kubernetes Worker nodes.

-    I have provided a sample Python Script for Dynamic Invenotry in the code_snippet section of this repo, here [dynamic_inventory_snippet](./code_snippets/infrastructure/ansible/inventory.py)
+    I have provided a sample Python Script for Dynamic Inventory in the code_snippet section of this repo, here [dynamic_inventory_snippet](./code_snippets/infrastructure/ansible/inventory.py)

-- **Additional Kubernetes Deployment Components:**
+- **Additional Kubernetes Platform Components:**
   - **Helm Charts and Manifests:**
     I would use Helm charts and manifests to deploy Additional Kubernetes applications, like Longhorn, Nginx Ingress Controller, etc.
     These would be included as Tasks in the Ansible Role.